O1sims/networkR/README.md

 ## 4 Analysing hypergraphs

 A set of functions for analysing hypergraphs is also provided.
 These functions revolve around the projection of hypergraphs into different network structures and the measurement of a nodes' or an affiiations' "control" within the hypergraph.
 This notion of control as a centrality measure is represented by the sigma score and beta measures within hypergraphs.

-Using the NYC Director data we can illustrate an example of an affiliation projection of the directorate hypergraph.
+**NYC corporate directors:** Using the NYC Directorate data we can illustrate an example of an affiliation projection of the directorate hypergraph.
 Consider the following code.

     > data(list = c("nycNodes", "nycAffiliations", "nycHypergraph"))
     > projection <- filterNetwork(affiliationProjection(nycHypergraph))